Lately I’ve been hearing a lot about a new investing website and brokerage account through Betterment.com.

 So what exactly is Betterment, and how does it work?
 The basic idea is this – a lot of people are either just too busy to get too far into the weeds with their investment decisions, or they are too intimidated by the array of choices out there when it comes to investing.
 Betterment attempts to take the confusion out of the process by making investing simple.

 So when you set up an investment account with Betterment, they make the process super simple.
-After you signup (get a signup bonus here), The only choices you’ll need to make are:
+After you signup, The only choices you’ll need to make are:

 - How much to invest.